 Eventually, she and her new husband moved to a room in Lancaster, Pennsylvania.
 “We wanted to save as much money as possible so we could get an apartment for all of us,” noted Linda.
 The building where they were living didn’t allow children.
 Eventually, she moved in with her husband’s sister, but that didn’t last.
 Then she learned she was pregnant, and her husband was sentenced to prison.
 Moving back with her parents who were raising her daughters was not an option for her.

 “I thought I would live in my car,” she added.
-Then she learned about the Supportive Service for Veteran Families program in Lancaster.
+Then she learned about the Veterans Program offered by Opportunity House.
 They helped her with transitional housing while she worked as a housekeeper at a local hotel and sold mobile phones.
 She would get overnight passes from the transitional housing provider so she could spend time with her daughters.
 “I couldn’t bring my daughters to transitional housing.
 I felt like I had failed as a mom,” she added.
 She gave birth to her third daughter and was determined to get an apartment where she could live with all of her children.
 She found a small apartment and they were reunited.
 “It was the first step to feeling like a real family,” she added.